 Diversity Council Initiatives

-Visiting 4th Year Medical Student Clerkship
+Visiting Fourth Year Medical Student Clerkship

 The Department of Medicine shares the commitment to diversity espoused by the School of Medicine and Johns Hopkins University, and it views diversity as essential to the Department’s pursuit of excellence in education, patient care, research and addressing health care disparities.
-In view of that commitment, the Director of Medicine and the Diversity Council of the Johns Hopkins University Department of Medicine invites medical students who are from groups underrepresented in medicine, including under-represented minorities and persons from disadvantaged backgrounds, and who intend to pursue a career in internal medicine or its subspecialties, to apply for our Visiting Clerkship Program.
-We look forward to welcoming all students, regardless of race or ethnicity, who are committed to this important mission.
-The clerkship exposes medical students to career opportunities available in an academic medical center and includes: an assigned faculty mentor, exposure to research programs (emphasizing those focused on underserved populations), service learning opportunities through community outreach programs and assistance in preparing for the residency interviews.
-A stipend is provided on a highly competitive basis.
-NOTE: Clinical electives are only available to medical students who are attending either LCME approved schools (U.S. and Canadian medical schools) or schools with which we have a formal affiliation.
+In view of that commitment, the Director of Medicine and the Diversity Council of the Johns Hopkins University Department of Medicine invites medical students, regardless of race or ethnicity, who are committed to addressing health care disparities, and who intend to pursue a career in internal medicine or its subspecialties, to apply for our Visiting Clerkship Program.

 Myron L. Weisfeldt Distinguished Visiting Professorship in Diversity